OneTapDeploy/ListView-Hover-Creator/README.md

 Explorer‑style **hover** for `SysListView32` that keeps the hot row in sync while the list scrolls under a stationary pointer (mouse wheel or precision touchpad).
 No overlays.
 Single shared manager timer.
 Multi‑ListView ready.

+## Why this exists

+Ever hovered a ListView and lost the highlight the moment you scroll?
+Ever clicked twice because the “hot row” slipped under your mouse?

+**CreateLVHover** fixes that tiny, daily frustration.
+It keeps the hot row in sync while the list moves beneath a stationary pointer — mouse wheel or precision touchpad.
+No overlays, no hacks, no flicker.
+One shared manager timer.
+Works across multiple ListViews.

 ---

 ## Quick start